- Emerging contaminants

 Signalling and prioritising

-KWH develops smarter, integrative, efficient and cost-effective methods to measure substances in water – as in the case of surface water, but also sewage water, in which residues of pharmaceuticals and illicit drugs are detected.
+KWR develops smarter, integrative, efficient and cost-effective methods to measure substances in water – as in the case of surface water, but also sewage water, in which residues of pharmaceuticals and illicit drugs are detected.
 We assess the toxicological risks, establish indicative health guidelines, and determine the behaviour of emerging contaminants during treatment.
-KWH also examines how these substances can be removed from the water if necessary.
+KWR also examines how these substances can be removed from the water if necessary.
 Our researchers are trained both in the signalling and prioritising emerging contaminants in the water cycle.

 New techniques, such as non-target screening using high-resolution mass spectrometry, provide a more complete picture of water quality.
 Our researchers develop databases and methods to determine which substances are relevant.
 We also work on the further identification and quantification of the prioritised substances.
 In combination with bioassays, this permits us to determine the impact of emerging contaminants on public health or the aquatic environment, for instance.